-- 1) The SGSN may send an Update PDP Context Request (TID, QoS Negotiated) message to the GGSN.
+- The SGSN may send an Update PDP Context Request (TID, QoS Negotiated) message to the GGSN.
 If QoS Negotiated received from the SGSN is incompatible with the PDP context being modified (e.g., the reliability class is insufficient to support the PDP type), then the GGSN rejects the Update PDP Context Request.
 The compatible QoS profiles are configured by the GGSN operator. - 2) The GGSN may restrict QoS Negotiated given its capabilities and the current load.
-The GGSN stores QoS Negotiated and returns an Update PDP Context Response (TID, QoS Negotiated) message. - 3) The SGSN selects Radio Priority and Packet Flow Id based on QoS Negotiated, and sends a Modify PDP Context Request (TI, NSAPI, QoS Negotiated, Radio Priority, Packet Flow Id) message to the MS. - 4) The MS acknowledges by returning a Modify PDP Context Accept message.
-If the MS does not accept the new QoS Negotiated it shall instead de-activate the PDP context with the PDP Context Deactivation Initiated by MS procedure.
+The GGSN stores QoS Negotiated and returns an Update PDP Context Response (TID, QoS Negotiated) message. - 3) The SGSN sends a Modify PDP Context Request (TI, QoS Negotiated, Radio Priority) message to the MS. - 4) The MS acknowledges by returning a Modify PDP Context Accept message.
+If the MS does not accept the new QoS Negotiated it shall de-activate the PDP context with the PDP Context Deactivation Initiated by MS procedure.